fusionfox/purple/README.md

 ##### Catalogue Service
 - Contract testing to ensure that the service complies with the agreed-upon schema
 - Setup Docker to run this and any future services
+- GraphQL would be nice, probably overkill though